 The government provides CPF housing grants to first-time flat buyers to assist with their home purchase.
 This can be up to $80,000 under the enhanced CPF housing grant for Built-To-Order (BTO) applicants and up to $160,000 (through enhanced CPF housing grant, family grant, and proximity grant) for resale flat applicants.

-Flat buyers should view these grants as an additional buffer for emergency times rather than inflating their downpayment and, thus, affordability.
+Flat buyers should view these grants as an additional buffer for emergency times rather than inflating their down payment and, thus, affordability.
 The use of grants to offset the purchase price could lead them to overleverage as their incomes may not support it.

 Read Also: Complete Guide To HDB Housing Grants In Singapore For Different Types Of Flats